 Gross Monthly Income Exceeds Standard

-When income exceeds the unit's Gross Monthly Income Standard in a calendar month, the SNAP household must report this to the Family Community Resource Center (FCRC) by the 10th calendar day of the next month.
+When income exceeds the SNAP household's Gross Monthly Income Standard in a calendar month, the SNAP household must report this to the Family Community Resource Center (FCRC) by the 10th calendar day of the next month.

-A TANF (no SNAP) Mid-Point Reporting household is only responsible to report changes when completing the interim Mid-Point Report form and at REDE.
+A TANF case with earnings (no SNAP) in Mid-Point Reporting is only responsible to report changes when completing the interim Mid-Point Report form and at REDE.
 All questions must be answered and any changes in circumstances related to the questions asked on the Mid-Point Report and REDE, whichever is applicable, must be reported.